ArjunSubramonian/wl-test-exploration/README.md

 # Weisfeiler and Lehman Go Measurement Modeling: Probing the Validity of the WL Test

-This repository is the official implementation of Weisfeiler and Lehman Go Measurement Modeling: Probing the Validity of the WL Test.
+This repository is the official implementation of `Weisfeiler and Lehman Go Measurement Modeling: Probing the Validity of the WL Test`.

 ## Requirements